 Figure WORK 3a.
-Median Weekly Wages of Women and Men Working Full-Time with Less than 4 Years of High School Education by Race and Ethnicity (2011 Dollars): 1980-2011
+Median Weekly Wages of Women and Men Working Full-Time with Less than 4 Years of High School Education by Race and Ethnicity (2012 Dollars): 1980-2012

-Note: Data are adjusted to constant 2011 dollars by ASPE using the CPI-U-RS.
+Note: Data are adjusted to constant 2012 dollars by ASPE using the CPI-U-RS.
 Full-time workers usually work at least work 35 hours per week.
 Persons of Hispanic ethnicity may be of any race.
 Beginning in 2002, estimates for Whites and Blacks are for persons reporting a single race only.
 Due to small sample size, American Indians/Alaska Natives, Asians and Native Hawaiians/Other Pacific Islanders are not shown separately.

-- Figure WORK 3a shows the trend in median weekly wages in 2011 dollars of low-skilled women and men (those with less than four years of high school education) working fulltime by race and ethnicity.
-This measure of low skill is based only on educational attainment and does not take other skills based on work experience, training or other credentials into account. - In 2011, White women with less than four years of high school education working fulltime had median weekly earnings of \$394 compared to \$385 for similar Black women and \$377 for similar Hispanic women of any race. - Among men working full-time with less than four years of high school education, White men had median weekly earnings of \$494, compared to \$450 for Black men and \$447 for Hispanic men of any race in 2011.
+- Figure WORK 3a shows the trend in median weekly wages in 2012 dollars of low-skilled women and men (those with less than four years of high school education) working fulltime by race and ethnicity.
+This measure of low skill is based only on educational attainment and does not take into account other skills based on work experience, training or other credentials. - In 2012, White women with less than four years of high school education working fulltime had median weekly earnings of \$389 compared to \$377 for similar Black women and \$369 for similar Hispanic women of any race. - Among men working full-time with less than four years of high school education, White men had median weekly earnings of \$515 compared to \$446 for Black men and \$486 for Hispanic men of any race in 2012.
 There has been a narrowing of the median weekly earnings gap between White men and both Black men and Hispanic men over time.

-- Table WORK 3a shows the detailed estimates of medium wages for low-skilled women and men working full time by race and ethnicity. - Men who were working full-time and had less than four years of high school education have had consistently higher median weekly earnings than similar women, though men have experienced greater declines in median weekly earnings over time between 1980 and 2011.
+- Table WORK 3a shows the detailed estimates of median wages for low-skilled women and men working full time by race and ethnicity. - Men who were working full-time and had less than four years of high school education have had consistently higher median weekly earnings than similar women, though men have experienced greater declines in median weekly earnings over time between 1980 and 2012 than have women.

-Table WORK 3.a.
-Median Weekly Wages of Women and Men Working Full-Time with less than 4 Years of High School Education by Race and Ethnicity (2011 Dollars): 1979-2011
+Table WORK 3a.
+Median Weekly Wages of Women and Men Working Full-Time with less than 4 Years of High School Education by Race and Ethnicity (2012 Dollars): 1979-2012